-• The benchmark oil price in AEO2016 is based on spot prices for North Sea Brent crude oil, which is an international standard for light sweet crude oil.
+The benchmark crude oil price in AEO2017 is based on spot prices for North Sea Brent crude oil, which is an international standard for light sweet crude oil.
 The West Texas Intermediate (WTI) spot price is generally lower than the North Sea Brent price.
-EIA expects the price spread between Brent and WTI in the Reference, Low Oil Price, and High Oil Price cases to range between \$0/barrel and \$10/b and will continue to report WTI prices-a critical reference point for the value of growing production in the U.S. Midcontinent-as well as the imported refiner acquisition cost for crude oil.
-The December 2015 decision by the U.S. Congress to remove restrictions on U.S. crude oil exports also has the potential to narrow the spread between the Brent price and the price of domestic production streams under certain cases involving high levels of U.S. crude oil production.
+EIA expects the price spread between Brent and WTI in the Reference, Low Oil Price, and High Oil Price cases to range between \$0/barrel (b) and \$8/b.
+Data tables also include WTI prices-a critical reference point for the value of growing production in the U.S. Midcontinent-as well as the imported refiner acquisition cost for crude oil.
+The December 2015 decision by the U.S. Congress to remove restrictions on U.S. crude oil exports has the potential to narrow the spread between the Brent price and the price of domestic production streams under certain cases involving high levels of U.S. crude oil production.